 It is not recommended to interrupt the charging cycle.
 Allow the charger to turn off before disconnecting the AC plug.
 Interrupting the charging cycle could lead to overcharging or discharging the batteries too deep.
 Both circumstances will result in premature failure of the battery.

 New Battery Break In

-A new battery will require a break in period of up to 40-cycles.
-The battery will not have full capacity during this break in period and may result in longer charging times.
+New batteries require a break in period of up to 40-cycles.
+The batteries will not have their full capacity during this break in period and may result in longer charging times.

 AC Power Source